 The key words are "productive relationships," and "recognize...business opportunities."
 This is very different from "any relationships" and "hoping there's somehow an opportunity."

-Observing what typically happens at networking events, these definitions seem to have been interpreted as "gathering a bunch of people at a venue and hoping to encounter an undefined 'someone' of undefined characteristics who, for undefined reasons, will want to give us business of some undefined type."
+Observing what typically happens at networking events, these definitions seem to have been interpreted as "gathering a bunch of people at a venue and hoping to encounter an undefined 'someone' possessing undefined characteristics who, for undefined reasons, will want to give us business of some undefined type, at some undefined time in the future."

 Pretty vague, eh?
 With everything so undefined, how could this possibly work?
 This is well beyond long-shot odds.
 No wonder most lawyers come home disappointed and discouraged.